 PART 7: VULNERABLE POPULATIONS

 The Municipality of Huron Shores recognizes the need for tailored measures to protect vulnerable populations, including seniors, children, and individuals with disabilities or medical conditions.
 During emergencies, the Emergency Operations Centre will review the Vulnerable Persons Registry of residents requiring special assistance.
 Any evacuation and sheltering plans will prioritize accessibility and include provisions for mobility devices and medical supplies.
 Communication strategies will include plain language alerts and alternative formats, where feasible.
+The MECG will work with ADSAB, Algoma Public Health, and community partners to support vulnerable individuals during extended power outages, heat events, or isolation situations

 PART 8: MITIGATION AND COMMUNITY PREPAREDNESS